jeffpar/pcjs.v1/README.md

 	npm prune --production

-Finally, when installing on an AWS server, although you have complete control over how Node is launched, you don't have direct control over NPM; the best you can do is set the following AWS "Environment Property":
+Finally, when installing on an AWS server, although you have complete control over how Node is launched, you don't have direct control over NPM; I think the best you can do is set the following AWS "Environment Property":

 	NPM_CONFIG_PRODUCTION=true